LangUMS/langums/README.md

 ## LangUMS

-LangUMS is a procedural imperative programming language with C-like syntax for creating custom maps for the game StarCraft: BroodWar.
+LangUMS is an imperative programming language with C-like syntax for creating custom maps for the game StarCraft: BroodWar.

 It supercedes the trigger functionality offered by editors such as SCMDraft 2 and the official Blizzard one.
 You still need an editor to make the actual map, preplace locations and units, etc. but the triggers are added by LangUMS.